Juice Newton: 1990s to present

 On November 15, 2007, Newton released The Gift of Christmas, her first Christmas album.
 The 12-song album includes a new version of Newton's "Christmas Needs Love to Be Christmas" and "Mary's Boy Child", as well as a special Christmas version of "For Believers", an Otha Young-penned song first recorded in 1983 for the Dirty Looks album.

 On August 6, 2009, Newton's longtime musical partner Otha Young died of cancer.
 The pair worked together for 37 years.

 On October 26, 2010, Newton's Duets: Friends & Memories album was released by Fuel 2000.
 The album contained duets performed with Willie Nelson, Melissa Manchester, Frankie Valli and others.
 One single ("Funny How Time Slips Away") has been released.
 In addition to the domestic album, an import edition was released on November 30, 2010.

 On July 26, 2011, Fuel 2000 released Juice Newton: The Ultimate Hits Collection, which included her own version of the Carpenters' 1978 hit "Sweet Sweet Smile", which Newton and Otha Young wrote in the '70s.

 On May 7, 2012, BGO Records issued a two-CD set containing Newton's three 1970s Capitol albums: Come To Me, Well Kept Secret and Take Heart.
 This marks the first time these albums have been available in the CD format.
 With the release of this set, all Newton's 17 studio albums have been issued on CD.

 In the 2016 film Deadpool, Juice Newton's version of "Angel of the Morning" was used for the opening credits montage.
-As a result, the track re-charted on the Billboard Country chart, reaching #43, and also hit #3 on Spotify's World Music chart.
+As a result, the track re-charted on the Billboard Country chart, reaching No. 43, and also hit No. 3 on Spotify's World Music chart.

 In 2021, Juice Newton's version of "Angel of the Morning" was featured in the critically acclaimed, Oscar-winning film Promising Young Woman.
 Newton's recording is played for longer than four minutes during the film's climactic scene.

 Personal life

 Newton bought a thoroughbred gelding named Puppy in 1983 and stabled him at the Los Angeles Equestrian Center.
 The center's manager was polo star and coach Tom Goodspeed.
-Newton married Goodspeed in 1985, and the couple had two children: Jessica and Tyler.
-Now divorced, Newton lives in San Diego, California.
+Newton married Goodspeed in 1985.
+They have two children: Jessica and Tyler.

-Besides continuing in the music business, Newton works as a horse trader.
-She deals mostly in European horses.
+Besides continuing in the music business, Newton works as a horse trader, dealing mostly in European breeds.
+She also played polo herself.